JuCJeff/doitbig-ui/README.md

 3. Buffalo can be installed using the Scoop package manager:
     PS C:\> scoop install buffalo

-After the above steps, to achieve the front-end and back-end interaction, run the following command in terminal:
-    sudo buffalo dev
+- After the above steps, to achieve the front-end and back-end interaction, run the following command in terminal: sudo buffalo dev
+- The pages that are connected to the backend are the HomePage, Course page, Profile, Track and Login page;
+- Once you have both the frontend and backend running at the same time, through the navigating to http://localhost:3000/signin, you can sign in through a login process with a given user email: japple@wisc.edu and password: 123456

 ## Routes